Overview of the Student Conduct Process

 If you would like to submit an appeal, make sure that:

-- It is submitted within 5 business days from the date of the outcome letter;
+- It is submitted within 5 buisness days from the date of the outcome letter

-- It includes an Appeal Form and an appeal letter; and
+- It includes an Appeal Request Form and an appeal letter

-- It is based on at least one of the grounds for appeal specified in the Code of Conduct.
+- It is based on at least one of the grounds for appeal specified in the Code of Community Standards

-Please refer to the Code of Conduct and the Appeal Form for detailed information on appeal rights and guidelines.
+Please refer to the Code of Community Standards and the Appeal Request Form for detailed information on appeal rights and guidelines.
 Failure to observe these guidelines for appeal submission may result in the dismissal of your appeal.